Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Methods

 Then a NCT is established to transform the wavefunction basis $\left\{\Phi_n(\vec{z})\right\}$ into the configuration space $\vec{x}$:

-and the transformed wavefunctions $\left\{\Psi_{\vec{n}}(\vec{x})\right\}$ span a variational subspace of the Hamiltonian~\cite{courant_methods_2009}.
+where $f_\theta \colon \mathbb{R}^{18} \to \mathbb{R}^{18}$ is an invertible mapping parameterized by a normalizing flow neural network with learnable parameters $\theta$.
+The transformed wavefunctions $\left\{\Psi_{\vec{n}}(\vec{x})\right\}$ span a variational subspace of the Hamiltonian~\cite{courant_methods_2009}.
+The combination of the coordinate map $f_\theta$ and the Jacobian-determinant factor in \Eq{eq:nct_mapping} defines a unitary transformation on the Hilbert space of the nuclear Hamiltonian: it takes the orthonormal basis $\left\{\Phi_{\vec{n}}\right\}$ to another orthonormal basis $\left\{\Psi_{\vec{n}}\right\}$, as expressed in \Eq{eq:orthonormality} below.
+This is the origin of the ``canonical transformation'' in the name NCT.
+The framework was originally introduced for classical Hamiltonian systems by Li et al.~\cite{li_neural_2020}, where ``canonical'' refers to a symplectic map on classical phase space parameterized by a normalizing flow with an explicit symplectic constraint.
+The analogous construction in quantum mechanics~\cite{hao_xie_ab-initio_2022} replaces the symplectic condition by unitarity on the Hilbert space; here the constraint is enforced automatically by the $|\det (\partial f_\theta/\partial \vec{x})|^{1/2}$ factor rather than by a dedicated architectural constraint on the flow.
+In both settings, the flow is constrained by the physics of the target Hamiltonian --- classical phase-space structure or quantum Hilbert-space structure --- which distinguishes NCT from other constrained normalizing flows.
+In practice, before the coordinates are passed to the flow $f_\theta$, they are re-projected onto the Eckart frame to ensure translational and rotational invariance of the wavefunction.
 During the transformation, it is expected that interactions such as collective dynamics of the atoms or anharmonicity are introduced into the wavefunction.
-Here, we parameterize $f_\theta(x)$ using real-valued non-volume-preserving (RNVP) transformations~\cite{dinh_density_2017,zhang_neural_2024}.
+Here, we parameterize $f_\theta$ using real-valued non-volume-preserving (RNVP) transformations~\cite{dinh_density_2017,zhang_neural_2024}.
 For conciseness, we abbreviate $\theta$ in the transformed wavefunction.
 The square root of the Jacobian determinant term, $\left|\det {\left(\frac{\partial f_\theta (\vec{x})}{\partial \vec{x}}\right)} \right|^{1/2}$, is introduced by the variable substitution process in normalizing flow and is the key factor that ensures the orthonormality of the transformed wavefunctions~\cite{zhang_neural_2024}:

 Then we estimate the energy levels of the Hamiltonian in \Eq{eq:hamiltonian} as:

 here, $\mathbb{E}[\cdot]$ denotes the expectation of the quantity inside the square brackets.
 The term $\left\langle \Psi_{\vec{n}}|H|\Psi_{\vec{n}}\right\rangle$ is the expectation value of the Hamiltonian for the eigenstate $\Psi_{\vec{n}}$.
 Finally, $E_{\vec{n}}^{\text{loc}}(\vec{x})$ denotes the local energy of the wavefunction~\cite{zhang_neural_2024}: